MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/Other/YouTube/Jentezen Franklin/Youtube - Jentezen Franklin - God Uses Life's Bruises.md

 These three names were
 Abishai - killed another giant
 Joab - 4 star general
-Asahel - The fastest man in i
+Asahel - The fastest man in Israel